U.S. Stocks Tick Higher After Selloff

 "Markets do get jolted by these things," said Sat Duhra, a portfolio manager at Janus Henderson Investors.

-Tensions with North Korea had ramped up Monday after the foreign minister warned the country would shoot down U.S. warplanes even if they were outside its airspace.
-White House officials dismissed talk of war.
+On Tuesday, gold prices were down 0.6% and the dollar rose 0.4% against the Japanese yen, which tends to rise when markets slide.

-Some investors were hoping for guidance from the Federal Reserve this week, with Chairwoman Janet Yellen scheduled to speak in Cleveland on Tuesday and Fed Vice Chairman Stanley Fischer speaking Thursday.
+Some investors also were hoping for guidance from the Federal Reserve, with Chairwoman Janet Yellen scheduled to speak in Cleveland on Tuesday and Fed Vice Chairman Stanley Fischer speaking Thursday.
 Officials last week hinted the central bank would raise rates once more this year.
 However, many traders were skeptical the Fed would provide any clarity.

 "I don't think there is going to be an a-ha moment for the markets after any of the speeches.
 They [Fed members] tend to move back and forth between hawkish and dovish, in terms of their language at least," said Mark Heppenstall, chief investment officer at Penn Mutual Asset Management.

-The Stoxx Europe 600 was little changed.
+The Stoxx Europe 600 was recently up 0.2% after opening in the red.
 In Asia, South Korea's Kospi closed down 0.3%, while Japan's Nikkei Stock Average also fell 0.3%, with tech stocks under pressure.

 (END) Dow Jones Newswires